Baker Mayfield Scouting Report By Charlie Campbell

 NFL Matches: Cleveland, Denver, New York Giants, New York Jets, Washington, Arizona, Buffalo, Jacksonville, Los Angeles Chargers, New Orleans and Pittsburgh

 There are a lot of quarterback-needy teams in the NFL, so that demand will help Mayfield to go higher than his draft grade might suggest.
 The Browns need a franchise quarterback, but given how high they are picking, they are likely to go with higher-rated signal-callers.
 The same goes for the Giants and Broncos, as they both could be picking too high in the first round for Mayfield.
 Both of those teams, however, need a young franchise quarterback.

-The Jets, Redskins and Cardinals could all be picking late in the top 10 or in the early teens.
-All three of those franchises are in play for Mayfield.
-Washington wouldn't be if Kirk Cousins is re-signed, but Cousins may not be willing to sign with the Redskins for the long term.
-The Jets and Cardinals, meanwhile, have to get younger as Josh McCown and Carson Palmer are near the end of his NFL career, and the Cardinals have the problem that Carson Palmer retired.
+The Jets and Cardinals could all be picking late in the top 10 or in the early teens.
+Both of those franchises are in play for Mayfield.
+The Jets have to get younger as Josh McCown is near the end of his NFL career, and the Cardinals have the problem that Carson Palmer retired.

 Even if Tyrod Taylor remains, Buffalo has a new regime that is likely to target a new starting quarterback in the 2018 NFL Draft.
 The Chargers have to start thinking of Philip Rivers' eventual replacement, so they could consider Mayfield.
 The Saints are in the same situation with Drew Brees, as are the Steelers with Ben Roethlisberger.
 Jacksonville could consider Mayfield as well to be a potential upgrade over Blake Bortles.